 I don’t do this to spook the horse but to observe its reaction.
 Most horses ignore my jacket, but sometimes one will have a fit.
 This could be a sign the horse has issues, maybe it was mistreated, or it’s “hot.”

-Supposedly the shape of a horse’s head, eyes, ears, chin, and jowl can indicate its fundamental personality.
+Supposedly, the shape of a horse’s head, eyes, ears, chin, and jowl can indicate its fundamental personality.
 You can also tell by checking its facial swirls and seeing their relationship to positive and negative characteristics.

 By analyzing its eyes, you can study them to see if they have a trusting temperament.
-If the eyes look big, soft, and kind, then you’ll know that the trust is there and the horse will not be spooked or distrust you.
+If the eyes look big, soft, and kind, then you’ll know that the trust is there, and the horse will not be spooked or distrust you.

-If you notice tightening around their eyes, these are signs that the horse does not trust the situation and is feeling stressed or is fearful.
+If you notice tightening around their eyes, these are signs that the horse does not trust the situation and is feeling stressed or fearful.

 Horse temperament scale